XiaoleHuu/xiaolehuu.github.io/_pages/about.md

   - /about.html
 ---

 Hello everyone!
-Now I am in my third year as an undergraduate student studying in Fundan University, Shanghai, China, majoring in **Electronics Information Science and Technology**.
+Now I am in my third year as an undergraduate student studying in Fundan University, Shanghai, China, majoring in **Electronic Information Science and Technology**.
 I plan to persue a Ph.D degree in the future.

 In the past year, I participated in **FDUROP** program, which provides research opportunities for undergraduate students in FDU.
 Under the supervision of [Prof. Jie Ding](https://ieeexplore.ieee.org/author/37085582813), my research has focused on target controllability of complex networks, which is an interdisciplinary area between control theory and network science and has a strong relationship with graph theory.

-This summer, I will go to the Royal Institute of Technology(KTH) for research internship, under the superversion of [Prof. Qianwen Xu](https://www.kth.se/profile/qianwenx).
-My research there will focus on smart grid and reinforcement learning.
+Now I am conducting summer research at the Royal Institute of Technology(KTH), under the superversion of [Prof. Qianwen Xu](https://www.kth.se/profile/qianwenx).
+My research mainly focuses on the local energy trading.
+I will develop a full-stack trading platform.

 Meanwhile, I will write some research proposals or overviews on the following topics:
 - Network science (mainly focus on dynamics)